What kinds of documents do I need to submit for my claim?

 Why do I need to submit proof of payment?

-In addition to invoices and receipts, proof of payment is required to validate the exact claim amount.
+In addition to invoices and receipts, proof of payment (credit card statement, cash receipt, or cancelled checks) is required to validate the exact claim amount.

 Why do you require the Unused Trip Expense Form (for trip interruption)?